tempblade/creator/README.md

 - Caching of skia entity instances like fonts etc.
 - Pretty fast (if compared to After Effects)

+### Possible use cases

+- Typical motion design creation
+- Data driven motion design -> craft your animation and automate the rendering/data population thanks to the soon coming typescript library
+- Creation of generative art

 ### Features currently w.i.p

 - Effects system for skias built in image filters like blurring